minorg/minorgordon.net/_posts/2023-02-10-home-page-revamp.md

 ---
+categories: [projects]
+date:   2023-02-10
+description: "Home page revamp"
 layout: post
 title:  "My colors are blush and bashful"
-date:   2023-02-10
-description: "Home page revamp"
 ---

 [Teaching this semester]({% post_url 2023-02-09-teaching-machine-learning %}) hasn't left a lot of time for personal projects, so I've been focusing on things I can get done in short order, like the [knowledge graph curator web extension]({% post_url 2023-02-02-knowledge-graph-curator %}).
 Redoing my home page -- [the index page on this site, minorgordon.net]({{ "/" | prepend: site.baseurl }}) -- was another small item on my TODO list.
 It's one of the first pages you see if you search for my name, but the page wasn't representing me very well.